abhiguptame/Microservices-Design-Patterns/README.md

 - Operational components
 - Diagnostic components

+## Cloud Native
+- Architectural style
+- Designed to facilitate operating in the cloud
+- Focuses on portable and scalable applications
+- Can be run in single datacenter

 ## Service Discovery:
 - Problem: What service do I call?
 - Central location of all services